SidU/TeamsMeetuplyBot/README.md

 * Copy the Cosmos DB key value and paste it into Web.config to replace `ADD_COSMOS_DB_KEY_HERE`.

 ## Publish your bot to Azure
-Publish your bot to Azure from Visual Studio and paste the URL of the newly created service in the `Messaging endpoint` field in the [Bot Framework Portal](https://dev.botframework.com) configuration for yout bot.
+Publish your bot to an Azure App Service from Visual Studio.
+Paste the URL of the newly created service in the `Messaging endpoint` field in the [Bot Framework Portal](https://dev.botframework.com) configuration for yout bot.
 Just suffix it with /api/messages.

 ## Setup the Scheduler job to periodically pair up people
-* Set it up to run every Monday at 10am and make a HTTP GET against `https://<your_bot>.azurewebsites.net/api/processnow/<key>`.
+* Find your App Service in the Azure Portal and go to the WebJobs tab.
+* Create a WebJob to trigger each Monday morning at 10 am (CRON expression: 0 0 18 * * Mon).
+* For the file upload, zip a command line tool (or similar - you can create a command line project from VS and build to get an exe file) that makes a HTTP GET request against `https://<your_bot>.azurewebsites.net/api/processnow/<key>`.
 * Replace `<key>` with the Guid you created above and pasted for `CHOOSE_A_KEY_HERE`.

 ## Update the manifest and sideload!